 The Community Westview Hospital gift shop is owned and operated by the Community Westview Hospital Guild and staffed by hospital volunteers.
 Cards, gifts, sleepwear, reading materials, toiletries and other items are available.
 Delivery service is available by calling ext.
 7140.

-Community Westview Hospital offers free wifi to patients, families and visitors.
+Community Westview Hospital offers free wireless Internet access to patients, families and visitors.

 Newspapers are available in a coin-operated machines at the hospital’s ER/Admitting entrance.